key4hep/k4geo/README.md

 There is also example input file with 10 singe muons: ./mcparticles.slcio

 ### Run the simulation:
-   * `python ddsim.py ../ILD/compact/ILD_o1_v05/ILD_o1_v05.xml`
+   * `ddsim --compactFile ../ILD/compact/ILD_o1_v05/ILD_o1_v05.xml --inputFiles mcparticles.slcio -N 10`

 This creates an lcio file simple_lcio.slcio with sim hits and MCParticles.

-You can look at it in the ususal way
+You can look at it in the usual way

    * `anajob simple_lcio.slcio`

    * `dumpevent simple_lcio.slcio 1`

-Modify ddsim.py as needed to read other input files.
+Change the ddsim command line parameters as needed to read other input files.

 ## Event displays: